Photo of Professionals at Doyle Quane

 Handling the delicate process of child custody negotiations: 3 tips for success

-On Behalf of | Apr 22, 2021 | Family Law
+by | Apr 22, 2021 | Family Law

 When you’re a parent, ending a marriage means that you’re going to have to come up with a plan for the children you share with your spouse.
 In California, child custody disputes are often handled through mediation.
 This can be immensely helpful in diffusing hostilities between a couple and reorienting them toward the best interests of their children and their ongoing relationship as co-parents.